AdamLBS/DoHExfTlk/README.md

-# Kent-Dissertation: DoH Exfiltration Detection Platform
+# DoHExfTlk: DNS-Over-HTTPS Exfiltration Toolkit

 > **IMPORTANT DISCLAIMER - EDUCATIONAL AND RESEARCH USE ONLY**
 >